theislab/paperbee/README.md

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

-### Daily posting

-The code for the automated daily posting manages the scheduled daily posting.

-#### `daily_posting.py`

-Main entry point to start the daily posting routine.
-If used with schedulers such as cron for linux to automate the posting, set `interactive=False` when initialising the `PapersFinder` class.

 #### `/papers`

 Classes to fetch the papers, format them, and post them on slack along with updating the papers google sheet.